DesignInTheBlack/Elevate/README.md

 <br>

-## ✦ Design Philosophy & Architecture
+## § Design Philosophy & Architecture
 <br>

-### ▸ Core Design Principles
+### ¶ Core Design Principles

 <br>

 1. **Expressive and Intentional**
-   Styling choices shouldserve as self-documenting expressions of design intention, ensuring intuitive understanding and long-term maintainability.
+   Styling choices should serve as self-documenting expressions of design intention, ensuring intuitive understanding and long-term maintainability.

 2. **Consistency and Consideration**
    The design system is the single source of truth, rigorously upheld through strict typing and compile-time validation to eliminate off-scale values and unauthorized modifications.